jtrothwell/ADH_critique/README.md

 3. IPUMS_Census_Analysis_Ind_Data.do
 This is STATA code needed to code the CPS variables merge the industry shock files, and run the regression analysis in Table 2.

+4. Replicate_ADH_with_interactions.do
+This is STATA code to show what happens when all right-hand-side variables used in original ADH analysis are interacted with the time period dummy variable and included in the model.

 SUPPLEMENTARY DATA FILES